Raymond Roker

-Raymond Leon Roker is the Global Head of Editorial at Amazon Music.
-He is of Bahamian and Jewish descent.
+Raymond Leon Roker is the global head of editorial at Amazon Music.
+He is of Bahamian and Ashkenazi descent.

 Roker is a former (and part-time) electronic music DJ and club promoter.
 In the 1980s and 1990s he was a graffiti artist in Los Angeles, producing numerous murals around the city and doing commercial work for television and films.
-He co-founded Urb (magazine) magazine in December 1990.
+He co-founded Urb magazine in December 1990.
 Examples of his design work can be found in the collection of the Cooper Hewitt, Smithsonian Design Museum.